neo4j-php/neo4j-php-client/README.md

 - Designed, built and tested under close supervision with the official neo4j driver team
 - Validated with [testkit](https://github.com/neo4j-drivers/testkit)
 - Fully typed with [psalm](https://psalm.dev/)
-- Bolt, HTTP and auto routed drivers available
+- Bolt and Neo4j (auto-routed) drivers available

 ## See the driver in action